ujwal98/Fault_detection/README.md

 The output of the third model is an array of three elements which are all either '1' or '0'.
 These three values correspond to ['Zone 3','Zone 2','Zone 1'] .
 This indicates where the fault occured.

+However, when you run the code you'll be getting output of our model's evaluation.
+The first three lines(or numbers) are mean squared errors of our models and the next three lines are accuracy scores of our models.

 # Model
 In this code, we make use of GaussianNb and DecisionTreeClassifier to create three Simple Machine Learning models to solve the above mentioned problems.